OPT Certified Surgical Technologist Jobs

 Ask about H-1B sponsorship during the offer stage, not earlier

-Surgical tech roles can qualify for H-1B sponsorship if the employer treats the position as a specialty occupation.
+Surgical tech roles can qualify for H-1B visa sponsorship if the employer treats the position as a specialty occupation.
 Raise the sponsorship question after you have an offer.
 Bringing it up during interviews shifts focus away from your qualifications and slows momentum.

 Use your OPT period to build a case for long-term sponsorship